 So, I turned to a medium I actually have the skills for: iOS apps.
 In collaboration with my (life) partner Steven, who's an iOS developer, we created Uterus Invaders to teach a bit about birth control efficacy while mostly being extremely fun.

-The fun part about a personal project is that you can design it endlessly.
+The coolest part about a personal project is that you can design it endlessly.
 The shitty part about a personal project is that you can design it endlessly.
-I think I ended up with something like 8 iterations before we landed on a visual style.
+I think I ended up with something like 8 iterations before landing on a successful style.

 The visual style is kind of all over the place, but that's part of the appeal.
 Pairing a Space Invaders-like spacey theme (fun! retro!
 80s!) with bright, groovy 70s type offers a lighthearted feel.
 This is not your mama's "family life education" class!
 It's wacky, low-brow, and fun.